How to Choose the Right MRI Wheelchair for Your Facility

 Ensure that wheelchairs are constructed from materials such as titanium, high-grade plastic, or aluminum to avoid hazardous interactions with the magnetic field.

-MRI Safe Wheelchair Features to Look For
+MR Safe Wheelchair Features to Look For

 When purchasing, prioritize these essential features: